 Invoicing and the Three-Way Matching Process

-The purchase order vs. invoice comparison isn’t complete until we talk about the three-way matching process.
+The purchase order vs. invoice comparison isn’t complete until we discuss the three-way matching process.
 So, what is the three-way matching process?

-For starters, this is a process of comparing a PO against goods or services note against the supplier’s invoice.
+For starters, comparing a PO against goods or services note against the supplier’s invoice is a process.
 The comparison happens before paying for the invoice.
 The idea is to help determine if the invoice will be paid partly or wholly.
 It also helps ensure that only the correct invoice gets paid.

 From the description above, three documents are essential to the process.
 These are;